Questions and Answers

 How big is the international art market?

 Again, this number is difficult to accurately quantify.
-While some economists’ estimates indicate an annual turnover as high as $50 billion, the greater consensus is that all market players are spending at least $15–$20 billion on art annually.
+While some economists’ estimates indicate an annual turnover as high as $50 billion in 2010 and more than $60 billion in 2015.
+The greater consensus is that all market players are spending about $20 billion specifcially on fine art annually.
 About 75 to 80 percent of that turnover takes place through art dealers (gallerists and private dealers, whether brick-and-mortar or online), and 20 to 25 percent of that turnover takes place at auction houses.
 These figures indicate that by doubling the art market statistics for the United States one comes fairly close to the numbers for the rest of the world.
 According to this hypothesis, there are probably 8 million market participants worldwide.
 Our objective is to reach as many of them as possible.

 Are curators, gallerists, and collectors charged any access or subscription fees?